 - SPF

 Of course, we don’t want to forget lip care!
-I like to sleep in lip masks and exfoliate as needed to keep them in great shape; after all, if your only makeup item is lipstick, in theory, that’s where the attention will be drawn to, so it helps to have them in great condition underneath!
+I like to sleep in lip masks and exfoliate as needed to keep them in great shape; after all, if your only makeup item is lipstick, that’s where the attention will be drawn to.
+So create that great base!

 The Best Lipstick Finish For A Bare Face